Obstructions to deforming curves on an Enriques-Fano 3-fold: Introduction

 In this paper, we study the Hilbert scheme $\Hilb^{sc} X$ for Enriques-Fano $3$-folds $X$ (see Definition~\ref{dfn:EF3}) and discuss the existence of its generically non-reduced components.
 The $3$-folds $X$ in this class contain a (smooth) Enriques surface $S$ as a hyperplane section, and were originally studied by Fano in his famous paper \cite{Fano38} and the study was followed in many papers, e.g,~\cite{Conte83,Conte-Murre85, Bayle94,Sano95,Prokhorov07,Knutsen-Lopez-Munoz11}.
 It is known that every Enriques-Fano $3$-fold $X$ has isolated singularities and $-K_X$ is not a Cartier divisor but numerically equivalent to the hyperplane section $S \in |\mathcal O_X(1)|$.
 The number $g:=(-K_X)^3/2+1$ is called the {\em genus} of $X$, and it is known that for every $X$ we have $g \le 17$ (cf.~\cite{Prokhorov07,Knutsen-Lopez-Munoz11}).
-Let $X$ be an Enriques-Fano $3$-fold of genus $g$, and $S \subset X$ a smooth hyperplane section, i.e.~an Enriques surface $S$ in $X$.
-It follows from a general theory on Enriques surfaces that there exists an effective divisor $E$ such that $|2E|$ is base point free and defines an elliptic fibration on $S$.
+It follows from a general theory that on every Enriques surface $S$ there exists an effective divisor $E$ on $S$ such that $|2E|$ is base-point-free and defines an elliptic fibration on $S$.
 (Such a divisor $E$ is called a {\em half pencil} on $S$.)
-Let $N_{E/X}$ denote the normal bundle of $E$ in $X$.
-The following is our main theorem. \begin{thm} If there exists a half pencil $E$ on $S$ of degree $e:=(-K_X.E)\ge 2$ such that $H^1(E,N_{E/X}(E))=0$, where $N_{E/X}(E):=N_{E/X}\otimes_E N_{E/S}$, then $\Hilb^{sc} X$ contains a generically non-reduced component $W$ of dimension $2g+2e-1$ whose general member $C$ satisfies: \begin{enumerate} \item $C$ is contained in an Enriques surface $S'$ in $X$, and \item $C$ is linearly equivalent to $-K_X\big{\vert}_{S'}+2E'$ in $S'$ for some half pencil $E'$ on $S'$. \end{enumerate} \end{thm} In Example~\ref{ex:example of GNRC} we give examples of Enriques-Fano $3$-folds $X$ (of genus $g=6,9,13$) satisfying the assumption of Theorem~\ref{thm:main1}.
+Let $N_{E/X}$ denote the normal bundle of $E$ in $X$ and let $N_{E/X}(E)$ be defined by $N_{E/X}(E):=N_{E/X}\otimes_E N_{E/S}$.
+The following is our main theorem. \begin{thm} Let $X$ be an Enriques-Fano $3$-fold of genus $g$, and $S \subset X$ a smooth hyperplane section, i.e.~an Enriques surface $S$ in $X$.
+If there exists a half pencil $E$ on $S$ of degree $e:=(-K_X.E)\ge 2$ such that $H^1(E,N_{E/X}(E))=0$, then $\Hilb^{sc} X$ contains a generically non-reduced component $W$ of dimension $2g+2e-1$ whose general member $C$ satisfies: \begin{enumerate} \item $C$ is contained in an Enriques surface $S'$ in $X$, and \item $C$ is linearly equivalent to $-K_X\big{\vert}_{S'}+2E'$ in $S'$ for some half pencil $E'$ on $S'$. \end{enumerate} \end{thm} In Example~\ref{ex:example of GNRC} we give a few examples of Enriques-Fano $3$-folds $X$ (of genus $g=6,9,13$) satisfying the assumption of Theorem~\ref{thm:main1}.
 For these $X$, there exist a smooth Fano $3$-fold $Y$ and a $K3$ surface $M \subset Y$ which double cover $X$ and $S$, respectively.
 We use the geometry of elliptic fibrations on $M$ to show the existence of the desired half pencil $E$ on $S$.
 It might be notable that for these $X$ we have \begin{enumerate} \item every general member $C$ of the component $W$ is contained in a general hyperplane section $S$ of $X$ (cf.~Remark~\ref{rmk:general section}), and \item for the smooth Fano cover $Y$ of $X$, there exists a generically non-reduced component $V$ of $\Hilb^{sc} Y$ of double dimension as $\Hilb^{sc} X$ (i.e.~$\dim V=2\dim W$ for the component $W \subset \Hilb^{sc} X$), whose general member is contained in a $K3$ surface $M$ in $Y$, but $M$ is not general in $|-K_Y|$ (cf.~Remark~\ref{rmk:double dimension}). \end{enumerate} One can compare Theorem~\ref{thm:main1} with Proposition~\ref{prop:existence of GNRC for smooth Fano}, which gives a sufficient condition for the Hilbert scheme of a smooth Fano $3$-fold to have a generically non-reduced component.
-Theorem~\ref{thm:main1} is obtained as an application of Theorem~\ref{thm:main2}, which enables us to compute the dimension of $\Hilb^{sc} X$ at $[C]$ and determine the (un)obstructedness of $C$ in $X$ for curves $C$ contained in $S$.
+Theorem~\ref{thm:main1} is obtained as an application of Theorem~\ref{thm:main2}, which enables us to compute the dimension of $\Hilb^{sc} X$ at $[C]$ and determines the (un)obstructedness of $C$ in $X$ for curves $C$ contained in $S$.